Thomas Cranmer: Trials, recantations, execution (1553–1556)

 By mid-July, there were serious provincial revolts in Mary's favour and support for Jane in the council fell.
-As Mary was proclaimed queen, Dudley, Ridley, Cheke, and Jane's father, the Duke of Suffolk were imprisoned.
-No action was taken against the archbishop.
-On 8 August he led Edward's funeral according to the rites of the Prayer Book.
-During these months he advised others, including Peter Martyr, to flee England, but he himself chose to stay.
+As Mary was proclaimed queen, Dudley, Ridley, Cheke, and Jane's father, the Duke of Suffolk, were imprisoned.
+No action was taken against the Archbishop.
+On 8 August, he led Edward's funeral according to the rites of the prayer book.
+During these months, he advised others, including Peter Martyr, to flee England, but he himself chose to stay.
 Reformed bishops were removed from office and conservative clergy, such as Edmund Bonner, had their old positions restored.
 Cranmer did not go down without a fight.
-When rumours spread that he authorised the use of the mass in Canterbury Cathedral, he declared them to be false and said, "[A]ll the doctrine and religion, by our said sovereign lord king Edward VI is more pure and according to God's word, than any that hath been used in England these thousand years."
+When rumours spread that he authorised the use of the mass in Canterbury Cathedral, he declared them to be false and said, "All the doctrine and religion by our said sovereign lord king Edward VI is more pure and according to God's word than any that hath been used in England these thousand years."
 Not surprisingly, the government regarded Cranmer's declaration as tantamount to sedition.
 He was ordered to stand before the council in the Star Chamber on 14 September and on that day he said his final goodbye to Martyr.
 Cranmer was sent straight to the Tower to join Hugh Latimer and Nicholas Ridley.

-On 13 November 1553 Cranmer and four others were brought to trial for treason, found guilty, and condemned to death.
-Numerous witnesses testified that Cranmer had encouraged heresy and had written heretical works.
-Through February 1554 Jane Grey and other rebels were executed, and attention then turned to the religious leaders of the reformation.
-On 8 March 1554 the Privy Council ordered Cranmer, Ridley, and Latimer to be transferred to Bocardo prison in Oxford to await a second trial for heresy.
-During this time Cranmer was able to smuggle out a letter to Martyr who had fled to Strasbourg, the last surviving document written in his own hand.
-He stated that the desperate situation of the church was proof that it would eventually be delivered and wrote, "I pray that God may grant that we may endure to the end!"
-Cranmer remained isolated in Bocardo prison for seventeen months before the trial started on 12 September 1555.
+On 13 November 1553, Cranmer and four others were brought to trial for high treason, found guilty, attainted by legislation passed by parliament (and so stripped of his see and right to make a will), and condemned to death.
+Numerous witnesses testified that Cranmer had encouraged heresy and had written heretical works, and he was charged with heresy.
+Through February 1554, Jane Grey and other rebels were executed, and attention then turned to the religious leaders of the reformation.
+On 8 March 1554, the Privy Council ordered Cranmer, Ridley, and Latimer to be transferred to Bocardo prison in Oxford to await a second trial for heresy.
+During this time, Cranmer was able to smuggle out a letter to Martyr, who had fled to Strasbourg, the last surviving document written in his own hand.
+He stated that the desperate situation of the church was proof that it would eventually be delivered.
+Cranmer remained isolated in Bocardo prison for seventeen months before the heresy trial started on 12 September 1555.
 Although it took place in England, the trial was under papal jurisdiction and the final verdict would come from Rome.
 Under interrogation, Cranmer admitted to every fact that was placed before him, but he denied any treachery, disobedience, or heresy.
 The trial of Latimer and Ridley started shortly after Cranmer's but their verdicts came almost immediately and they were burned at the stake on 16 October.
 Cranmer was taken to a tower to watch the proceedings.
 On 4 December, Rome decided Cranmer's fate by depriving him of the archbishopric and giving permission to the secular authorities to carry out their sentence.